pnnl-predictive-phenomics/bspline_mutual_information/README.md

 - `bspline_mutual_information.bspline_bin()`
 - `bspline_mutual_information.mutual_information()`

-`bspline_bin()` is both called internally in `mutual_information` but can also be used to manually bin continuous data into discrete bins if so desired.
+`bspline_bin()` is both called internally in `mutual_information()` but can also be used to manually bin continuous data into discrete bins if so desired.

 For this example we will focus on `mutual_information()` since it is the primary use case of this package.

-Below an example can be found how to use `mutual_information()` to estimate the mutual information between two vectors containing continuous data points.
+An example can be found below on how to use `mutual_information()` to estimate the mutual information between two vectors containing continuous data points.
 It assumes a python environment.

 ```python
 >>> from bspline_mutual_information import mutual_information